xiaohuJemi/natural-radiation-count-rate-analysis/README.md

 Representative conclusions:

-1. Global mean count rate is not sufficient to explain the three caving-condition sequences; duration, excess area, and event structure are more informative.
+1. Global mean count rate alone is insufficient to characterize the three caving-condition sequences; duration, excess area, and event structure carry more discriminating information.
 2. Under the Poisson 99% threshold, the excessive-caving sequence shows longer total high-count event duration and larger total excess area than the minor-caving sequence.
 3. Different data sources must be analyzed under their own local backgrounds.
 The long CSV sequence has a much higher estimated local background range, about 195.16-243.63 cps, so a single absolute threshold should not be directly reused across sources.

-## 验证
+## Verification

 ```powershell
 python scripts/run_tests.py